appirio-tech/direct-app/README.md

 5. Download the docker build image: `docker pull build.appirio.net:5050/direct-build`
 6. Run the docker container to execute a build.
 The format of the command is `docker run --rm=true -v <source dir>:/data -t build.appirio.net:5050/direct-build <ant target(s)>`.

-   For example, `docker run --rm=true -v /Users/james/dev/topcoder/direct-app:/data -t direct-build clean package-direct deploy-prod`
+   For example, `docker run --rm=true -v /Users/james/dev/topcoder/direct-app:/data -t build.appirio.net:5050/direct-build clean package-direct deploy-prod`

 > NOTE: the source directory should be writeable to Docker so use a directory under `/Users/<username>`